-Our doctors are skilled at diagnosing the underlying cause of excessive sweating, and treating even the most complex cases of hyperhidrosis in adults and children.
-Our goal is to improve your quality of life.
+Duke dermatology experts are skilled at diagnosing the underlying cause of excessive sweating -- called hyperhidrosis -- and treating even the most complex cases in adults and children.
+Our doctors work closely with you to develop a personalized plan to treat your condition and improve your quality of life.

 Hyperhidrosis affects children and adolescents.
 Our doctors help many children keep excessive sweating under control, so they can feel confident, enjoy time with friends, and engage in their hobbies.